Spoilage & Safety

 Lacto-fermentation is an anaerobic process meaning that it requires an oxygen-free environment.
 If you are using a jar or open crock method for your fermentation, there is a chance that surface molds such as kham yeast, which is white, may develop.

-DON’T PANIC.
+DON’T PANIC !
 When I find mold, I simply skim it off and transfer to a clean jar.
 Some cultures even allow a yeast to develop over a ferment as a natural lid.

 I too tried this out and it worked!

-Food borne pathogens such as botulism cannot survive in acidic environments created by fermentation.
+Food born pathogens such as botulism cannot survive in acidic environments created by fermentation.
 The USFDA even considers it to be the safest method of food preservation and states that there are no documented cases of food borne illnesses attributed to this method.
 You’d be better off pickling a vegetable than eating it raw.
 If you are concerned about what you have created just let your nose be your guide.
 It it is really unfit to eat, you will smell it.

 If you do have kahm yeast, catch it before it spreads too far and gives an off-flavor to the rest of your veggies.